 Most mothers are so exhausted with their new routine that they forget and neglect another important aspect; food.
 You need to heal well and good breastfeed.
 Post-delivery, the lost blood and energy need to be replenished by eating healthy and nutritious food.

 If you are with your mother or mother-in-law, you might have already heard what should be eaten and what not multiple times!
 Here are few tips that can help you make a proper diet plan which will not just help you regain back your energy and body back but also pass on the nutrients to the baby.

-Mostly all foods are safe for the women post pregnancy, but it one should be cautious as what is eaten is passed to the baby through breastmilk.
+Mostly all foods are safe for women post-pregnancy, but one should be cautious as what is eaten is passed to the baby through breastmilk.

 - Let your perineum heal.
-Try icing the perineum every few hours in first 24 hours post delivery.
+Try icing the perineum every few hours in the first 24 hours post-delivery.
 Soaking in a warm bath can be useful for reducing soreness.

 - Do kegel exercises to strengthen the pelvic area.
 Hold the muscles as if stopping urine for 10 seconds and then release.
 Do these 10 times for 3 sets during the day.
 This shall help in urinary incontinence as well.

-- Soreness of breast can be discomforting for first few weeks.
-Try ice packs or warm compress for soothing them.
+- Soreness of the breast can be discomforting for the first few weeks.
+Try ice packs or warm compress to soothe them.

 - Stay well hydrated and eat nutritive foods to help recover faster.

 - Once your doctor allows, you can start taking walks to increase blood circulation and improve muscle tone.

 - To keep your posture right to reduce backaches post-delivery, take support of pillows while breastfeeding to avoid bending.